Hakky54/ssl-server/README.md

 configuration with Keystores, PEM files or other configurations related to ssl.

-Initially I used [BadSSL.com](https://badssl.com/) for one of my projects, [SSLContext-Kickstart](https://github.com/Hakky54/sslcontext-kickstart), however the certificates would get updated shortly after expiring which resulted into false-positive failing tests.
+Initially I used [BadSSL.com](https://badssl.com/) for one of my projects, [SSLContext-Kickstart](https://github.com/Hakky54/sslcontext-kickstart), however the certificates would not get updated shortly after expiring which resulted into false-positive failing tests.
+I always needed to temporally disable those tests till the certificates got updated.
 I wanted to have something as easy as possible to just only test my ssl configuration and that is how this project came into life.